circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 ### Code Signing

 We can automatically inject your code signing certificates and unlock the keychain for your build.

-To get code signing working for your iOS app using our automated code signing support, you would need to do the following:
+To use our automated code signing support for your iOS app, perform the following steps:

 #### Export your certificates (p12)